physio_client.jpg

 Tracy is a remedial massage therapist, structural bodywork therapist, yoga and meditation teacher and breathwork instructor.

-Tracy has been treating clients since 2013 and takes a whole-of-body approach when treating symptoms, to ensure my clients get the best results on the day.
+Tracy has been treating clients since 2013 and takes a whole-body approach to treating symptoms to ensure my clients get the best results on the day.

-Tracy has worked in physiotherapy clinics in Perth and Broome and has provided treatment in recovery clinics in a number of major sporting events, such as the Busselton Ironman and the 2018 Commonwealth Games.
+Tracy has worked in physiotherapy clinics in Perth and Broome and has provided treatment in recovery clinics in several major sporting events, such as the Busselton Ironman and the 2018 Commonwealth Games.

-Tracy uses a variety of treatment techniques including myofascial release, scar tissue work, trigger point therapy, dry needling and deep tissue massage.
+Tracy uses various treatment techniques including myofascial release, scar tissue work, trigger point therapy, dry needling and deep tissue massage.

 Structural bodywork is a whole-body fascial treatment that aims to bring balance, alignment and ease of movement to the body.
-Over the 3 sessions, the whole body is treated in order to bring about pain-free movement, increased energy and improved wellness.
+Over the three sessions, the whole body is treated to bring about pain-free movement, increased energy and improved wellness.

-Scar tissue release is a gentle fascial-based approach to release the adhesions caused by scar tissue.
-Tracy has worked on old surgical scars, burns and clients post-mastectomy to bring ease back into the body movement.
+Scar tissue release is a gentle fascial-based approach to releasing the adhesions caused by scar tissue.
+Tracy has worked on old surgical scars, burns, and clients' post-mastectomy to bring ease back into body movement.

 Book an online appointment with Tracy